Batch Transactions

 Each inner transaction:

-- must contain a
+- must set the

-- must not have a fee.
+flag. - must not have a fee.
 It must use a fee value of 0.

 - must not be signed (the global transaction is already signed by all relevant parties).
 They must instead have an empty string ("") in the